- 1 Introduction

 These can be made by mixing normal insulin and long-acting insulin together.
 This will give you a short burst of insulin to help you digest your meal, as well as giving you the benefits of long-acting insulins.

 Inhaled insulin has recently been successful in clinical trials and is a very real alternative for the future.
 However, only short-acting insulins can be administered in this manner.
-With these preparations, you have to make as much insulin as possible reach the alveoli.
-The problem is that only 10% of the inhaled insulin reaches circulation, and this may have cost implications.
+With these preparations, only 10% of the inhaled insulin reaches circulation, and this may have cost implications.

-This is usually done via a small needle.
-Often the injection is painless, but understandably patients are often apprehensive.
+This is done subcutaneously – usually with a small needle.
+Often the injection is painless, but understandably patients are apprehensive.
 The injection is normally given via a pen device into subcutaneous fat in the abdomen, thighs or arms.
 The needle should be inserted to its full length.

 The injection site should be changed regularly to avoid lipohypertrophy